chandu46416/AWS-FAQ-Chatbot/README.md

 The AWS FAQ Chatbot uses machine learning to respond to user queries about AWS.
 It leverages a dataset of frequently asked questions and their answers, transforming them into TF-IDF vectors and computing cosine similarity to find the best match for user queries.

-## Project Structure

-- `AWS_FAQ_Bot.csv`: The dataset containing AWS-related questions and answers.
-- `chatbot.py`: The main script for running the chatbot.
-- `README.md`: This file.
-- `requirements.txt`: The dependencies required for the project.

 ## Installation

 1. **Clone the Repository:**